ArislanShiva/PedalPlayground.github.io/README.md

 ****

-:warning: Even if your request has been completed and linked to a pull request it may still take several weeks for updates to get pulled into the main project.
+:clock130: Even if your request has been completed and linked to a pull request it may still take several weeks for updates to get pulled into the main project.
 The individual contributors have no control over that so please remain patient.

-:warning: If we haven't gotten to your request yet there is probably a good reason for it (insufficient image quality, lack of published dimensions, etc).
+:zzz: If we haven't gotten to your request yet there is probably a good reason for it (insufficient image quality, lack of published dimensions, etc).